Last updated: March 23, 2026

 9. Go Underground in the Crypt of San Sepolcro

-10. Relax at QC Terme Spa
+10. Relax at QC Terme Spa - Best Things to do in Milan

 11. Window Shop at the Golden Quadrangle